 You would be then asked to upload the documents and sign the same with your digital signature.

 - Verification of Documents: Once you submit the application, the department officer will verify your application.
 If all the documents are found to be authentic, then he/she shall grant you the registration certificate, or else your application might be rejected after giving reasons.

 - Grant of Registration Certificate: The department shall grant you the registration certificate then.

 3. Application of GST Tax Rates on Restaurant Business

 The GST tax rate has been defined as per the different categories of the restaurant as explained in the beginning of the article which is as follows:

 - Category 1: Supply of food/drinks in restaurant without AC and without license to serve liquor

-GST Tax rate: 12% with full input tax credit (ITC)
+GST Tax rate: 5% without input tax credit (ITC)

 - Category 2: Supply of food/drinks in restaurant having AC facility at any time during the year

 GST Tax rate: 5% with full Input Tax Credit (ITC)

 - Category 3: Supply of food/drinks in air-conditioned restaurant in 5 star or above-rated hotels

-GST Tax rate: 28% with full Input Tax Credit (ITC)above rated hotels
+GST Tax rate: 18% with full Input Tax Credit (ITC) above rated hotels